Gilded Age: Rise of labor unions

 Strikes organized by labor unions became routine events by the 1880s as the gap between the rich and the poor widened.
-There were 37,000 strikes between 1881 and 1905.
+There were 37,000 strikes from 1881 to 1905.
 By far the largest number were in the building trades, followed far behind by coal miners.
 The main goal was control of working conditions and settling which rival union was in control.
 Most were of very short duration.
 In times of depression strikes were more violent but less successful, because the company was losing money anyway.
 They were successful in times of prosperity when the company was losing profits and wanted to settle quickly.
+In the 1880s, American workers were striking at three times the rate of workers in France.

 The largest and most dramatic strike was the 1894 Pullman Strike, a coordinated effort to shut down the national railroad system.
 The strike was led by the upstart American Railway Union led by Eugene V. Debs and was not supported by the established brotherhoods.
 The union defied federal court orders to stop blocking the mail trains, so President Cleveland used the U.S. Army to get the trains moving again.
-The ARU vanished and the traditional railroad brotherhoods survived, but avoided strikes.
+The ARU vanished and the traditional railroad brotherhoods survived but avoided strikes.

 The new American Federation of Labor, headed by Samuel Gompers, found the solution.
 The AFL was a coalition of unions, each based on strong local chapters; the AFL coordinated their work in cities and prevented jurisdictional battles.
 Gompers repudiated socialism and abandoned the violent nature of the earlier unions.
 The AFL worked to control the local labor market, thereby empowering its locals to obtain higher wages and more control over hiring.
 As a result, the AFL unions spread to most cities, reaching a peak membership in 1919.

 This period saw several financial crises and economic recessions—called "panics", notably the Panic of 1873 and the Panic of 1893.
 They lasted several years, with high urban unemployment, low incomes for farmers, low profits for business, slow overall growth, and reduced immigration.
 They generated political unrest.